Mortgage Income Requirements | How to Qualify 2025

 Getting a mortgage as a self-employed person — which includes independent contractors, freelancers, gig workers, and business owners — is a bit trickier.
 But it’s not impossible by any means.

-Here’s what you need to know when using other sources of income to qualify for mortgage loans:
+Here’s what you need to know when using other sources of income to qualify for a mortgage loan:

 Verify your home loan eligibility.
 Start here